speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 Now, we need to download the html or all files to the local computer for visualization.
 You can open the html file with any internet browser.

-### Challenging exercise for the bash wizards and those with extra time left
+### Challenging exercises for the bash wizards and those with extra time left

 In RAD2 there are some reads with very low GC content.
 Find the 10 reads with the lowest GC content and check what they are.